-Once the HLRP issue is resolved, the MTA estimates it will take 3-4 months to complete its legal process to relocate the tenants affected.
+• The MTA estimates it will take 3-4 months to complete its legal process to relocate the tenants affected by the 72nd Street Station cavern excavation contract.
 If there is a legal challenge, the process could take much longer and delay the critical path cavern contract that in-turn would delay the entire program.